Save the Monarchs

-The Metropolitan Water Reclamation District of Greater Chicago (MWRD) has partnered with the Illinois Monarch Project to help save monarch butterflies.
-The Illinois Monarch Project encourages its stakeholders to address conservation and engage public and private landowners to protect the butterflies from becoming extinct.
+The Metropolitan Water Reclamation District of Greater Chicago (MWRD) continues its partnership with the Illinois Monarch Project to help save monarch butterflies.
+The Illinois Monarch Project encourages the public to address conservation and engage public and private landowners to protect the butterflies from becoming extinct.
 New studies suggest that monarch butterfly populations have rapidly declined due to habitat loss and climate change, resulting from development, poor land management practices, illegal logging and heavy reliance on pesticides and herbicides in the United States and Canada.
-While the butterflies have declined, so has milkweed, which is the sole source of food for monarch caterpillars.
+Milkweed is the sole source of food for monarch caterpillars.
 We encourage the public to plant milkweed to help expand their habitat, which is essential to their life cycle.
 Taking action now will preserve future and current monarch generations.

 As the regional authority for stormwater management, the MWRD has invested in native prairie landscaping across its land.

 The goal of the Illinois Monarch Project is to add 150 million new streams of milkweed embedded in diverse nectar-producing plants by 2038.

 The Role of Native Plants

 In addition to providing food and habitat for monarch butterflies and other species, native plants such as milkweed have extensive root systems.
 They can help reduce flooding and improve water quality.
 Native plants also reduce runoff, which can enter the sewer system and contribute to basement backups and sewer overflows to rivers and streams.
 Planting milkweed and other native plants is a great way to help protect your home from flooding, provide habitat for wildlife, and prevent water pollution.
-For more information about native landscaping see our Green Neighbor Guide.
+For more information about native landscaping see The Green Neighbor Guide.

 Free Milkweed Seeds

 Be sure to provide your complete first and last name, mailing address (including zip code) and email address.
-We’ll contact you if you are a winner.
 Please allow two – three weeks for processing and delivery.
 Once you receive your packet, follow the directions, located on the back cover, for preparing your seeds before you plant them.
-Collectively, we can replenish the monarch butterfly’s habitat and help save it from extinction!
+Collectively, we can replenish the monarch butterfly’s habitat!